Divorce FAQ

 What is an Annulment?

-The marriage was not truly an offical marriage.
+The marriage was not truly official.
 Annulments are only available under a few limited circumstances, such as a marriage that was based on the premises of a false claim of pregnancy.

 What is Alimony?

-Payment from one spouse to another resulting from a divorce, that can be used either to maintain a spouse’s lifestyle or to terminate property interests.
-Alimony can be a lump-sum or payments over a specified period of time.
+Payment from one spouse to another resulting from a divorce, can be used either to maintain a spouse’s lifestyle or to terminate property interests.
+Alimony can be a lump sum or payments over a specified period.

 What is a fault-based divorce?